top of page

 It’s about working with people in such a way where they can approach their difficult realities on their own terms...and when they are ready.

 It's about looking at those harsh realizations and YOU deciding what YOU want to do with that information about yourself.
-Judging or heaping criticism and punishment oneself is never productive and only serves to keep us feeling bad about ourselves.
+Judging or heaping criticism and punishment on oneself is never productive and only serves to keep us feeling bad about ourselves.

-The "fall" has already worked to make us feel bad...we want to figure out how we are going to heal and learn from the situation so we can move forward and build a more authentic life.
-This is the essence of counseling and what it means to work with a professional counselor.
+The "fall" has already worked to make us feel bad...we want to figure out how we are going to heal, recover, and learn from the situation so we can move forward and build a more authentic life.
+This is the essence of counseling and what it means to work with a professional counselor to help YOU with the steps YOU want to take to reconcile your feelings and rebuild a new sense of self, is what I, as your therapist will do.

-The same is true for confronting painful truths.
 No one can make you see reality before you’re ready.

 • Making Sense of the Fall Understanding why this realization is painful and where the illusion came from.